Mrgove10/HomeIOT/README.md

 | ESP8266 (Wemos variant) |         microcontroller          |
 |          ds18b20           | temperature  |

 This project uses mqtt to send the data.
 I am utilising the [test broker for mosquitto](http://test.mosquitto.org/) (Was too lazy to set up my own broker).

+### Wiring

+The wireing is extremly simple for this one.
+The sensor is base on the OneWire principle.
+You ask for the data and it send the data back.
+The only Specific thing to do is that you need to put a pull up resistor

 ### Code explaination